 Easier said than done.
 When everyone gets drunk, we all go huggy and friendly and we end up in random places with people we don’t know.

-I am speaking from experience and this is the dumbest thing I did in Oaxaca during the day of the dead.
+I am speaking from experience and this is the dumbest thing I did during Oaxaca day of the dead.
 I am not ready to tell that story yet but it will be in my (future) book.

 Don’t take drugs at all costs